jvcalderon/server-access-analysis/README.md

 ### Domain

 Domain entity contains the core of the functionality.
 It converts raw data in a valid JS object with the desired format.
-Tho diferent event are emitted when domain status change:
+Two diferent event are emitted when domain status change:

 - CREATED: Is not used in this application.
 It has been provided for an potential use.
 - ERRORED: Notifies a parser error.
 It has been provided to guarantee that all records are being imported.